 Previously, heat was set at a constant, which often led to apartments becoming too warm and residents opening the windows to let the heat out.
 This, of course, was a needless waste of resources.

 Now, the energy is clean and, with more control, residents are paying £300-400 less per year in heating costs.

-Budapest has implemented a multifaceted approach to their sustainability plan to lower their emissions and make their city more liveable.
+Budapest has implemented a multifaceted approach to its sustainability plan to lower their emissions and make their city more liveable.
 Their aim is, by 2020, for every one of their procurement projects to integrate sustainability and green aspects.

 These include 70% green public transportation by 2020; at least 30% of procurement processes determined on sustainable principles; and extensive training of public staff on sustainability.

 This is part of the Global Lead City Network on City Procurement (GLCN).
 Mayor István Tarlós said of the initiative: “Budapest is eager to get involved in the GLCB project because the city strongly supports environmental protection, the fight against climate change and puts a premium on highlighting the issue of environmental damage; the creation of a liveable urban environment and sustainable urban development.”

 “OFF-GRID” BUILDING IN MANCHESTER

 The property development company Bruntwood is developing several smart buildings for central Manchester, which will use IoT and green energy to reduce the buildings’ carbon footprint.
 Additionally, they are distributing solar panels to several buildings across the city, with a long-term aim for their buildings to become carbon neutral.